-The sampling is in two stages.
+The sampling design is a two stage stratified sample.
 First stage sampling frame is a list of area units called segments.
-Segments are created from one or more neighbouring 2001 population census areas and they do not cross borders of municipalities.
-Second stage sampling frame is a list of 2001 population census dwellings within selected segments.
-Dwellings on sampling frame are dwelling in which one or more private households have been found in Population census 2001.
+Segments are created from one or more neighbouring 2001 Population Census areas and they do not cross borders of municipalities.
+Second stage sampling frame is a list of 2001 Population Census dwellings within selected segments.
+Dwellings on sampling frame are dwelling in which one or more private households have been found in Population Census 2001.
 All members of all private households in dwellings are interviewed.

-Segments are selected by PPS systematic sampling, where measure of size of segment is number of private households in segment according to Population census 2001.
-They are used for whole year 2004.
+Segments are selected by PPS systematic sampling, where measure of size of segment is number of private households in segment according to Population Census 2001.
+They are used for whole year 2005.
 Within selected segments, dwellings are selected by simple random sampling.
 Different samples of dwellings are selected for two half years.
 After selecting a sample of segments, six non-overlapping sub-samples of segments are selected from sample of segments by systematic sampling.
 They are allocated to six months in each half year.